Register a death

 We can notify government departments and local councils about the death for you through our Tell Us Once service.
 This includes those dealing with state benefits, housing/council tax benefits, passports and driving licences.
 Find out more about Tell Us Once and what documents you'll need to bring to use the Tell Us Once service.

-Documents you'll be given at the appointment
+Documents you'll receive after the appointment

 If the death occurred outside of Dorset